TITLE: Transportation Demand Management Specialist

 - Define PCC’s transportation planning problems and priorities and their relationship to areas adjacent to PCC campuses.
 Prepare reports, recommendations, and presentations on TDM program planning, intended outcomes and success measures.

 - Document and evaluate transportation project needs and costs.
-Work with Parking and Transportation Manger to develop the program budget.
-Document and evaluate transportation project needs and costs.
-Conduct analysis of programs cost and resources needed to implement new programs.
+Work with Parking and Transportation Manager to develop the program budget.
+Conduct analysis of program costs and resources needed to implement new programs.

-- Lead student workers and volunteers in programs that promote TDP projects and incentives.
+- Lead student workers and volunteers in programs that promote TDM projects and incentives.

 Work is performed in an office environment.
 Occasional extended work hours for special projects and field work when collecting data.

 Physical exertion is not a normal requirement of this position.